DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Creates special categories (health, biometric, racial data) requiring enhanced protection.

-Business Impact: DPDP compliance is simpler with uniform rules, while GDPR requires layered security measures.
+DPDP compliance is simpler with uniform rules, while GDPR requires layered security measures for sensitive data types.

 Legal Basis for Processing